ryankwilliams/blaster/README.md

 # blaster
-Blaster will blast off a list of tasks executing the methods defined for each given task.
+Blast off a list of tasks concurrently calling each tasks methods defined